Frontiers-PackForge/expandedae-cosmolite/README.md

   - [x] Shift clicking when encoding will add the pattern to your inventory
   - Ability to multiple/divide processing patterns directly in the terminal (credits: [Ghostipedia](https://github.com/Ghostipedia) <3)
 - [x] Pattern provider changes
-  - Add button to multiply all patterns inside
+  - Add button to multiply/divide all patterns inside
 - [ ] Add exponents/scientific notation to the craft amount screen thingy
 - [ ] Middle mouse click on a stack in emi allows to order it directly
 - [ ] Shift click patterns into pattern access terminal(?)